GEOS-ESM/ESMA-Baselibs/README.md

   Use this to only build the libraries essential for building and running GEOS GCM

+- `BUILD=MAPL`

+  Use this to only build the libraries essential for building and running MAPL

 - `CONFIG_SETUP`

   This is to help detail what combination of compiler and